CANDELbio/enflame/README.md

 # enflame

 A visual query interface for [CANDEL](https://www.parkerici.org/research-project/candel-data-analysis-platform/) and other graph databases.
+See [this presentation](http://hyperphor.com/papers/enflame-clojure-meetup.pdf) for a description and rationale.

 # Theory of operation